SpaceManiac/SpacemanDMM/src/dreamchecker/README.md

 help with finding situations where a signal or other important handling in the parent proc is being skipped.
 Child procs may set this setting to `0` instead to override the check.

+### Should not override
+Use `set SpacemanDMM_should_not_override = 1` to raise a warning for any child procs that override this one, regardless of if it calls parent or not.
+This functions in a similar way to the `final` keyword in some languages.